ACE Inhibitors

 • Sulfhydryl-containing ACE inhibitor.
 Captopril – Hypertension therapy is 25 mg, either BID or TID, with a maximum of 450 mg.
 Heart failure therapy is 6.25 mg TID, with a maximum of 450 mg.

 • Phosphorus-containing ACE inhibitor.
-Fosinopril – Hypertension therapy dosing is 10 mg, increasing to a maximum dose of 80 mg.
-May split into two equal doses during the day to control blood pressure.
-Heart failure therapy is 5 to 10 mg daily to a maximum dose of 40 mg.
+Fosinopril – The recommended hypertension therapy dose is 10 mg, increasing to a maximum dose of 80 mg.
+It may be divided into two equal doses throughout the day to help control blood pressure.
+Heart failure therapy is 5 to 10 mg daily to a maximum dose of 40 mg.[1]

 ACE inhibitor Initial dose per day for hypertension The maximum dose per day for hypertension Initial dose per day for Heart Failure The maximum dose per day for heart failure